stfc/PSyclone/doc/user_guide/transformations.rst

       :noindex:

 .. note:: As PSyIR created for the NEMO API does not currently include
-          a symbol table, this transformation is currently specialised for the NEMO API (by passing in a symbol table as an additional argument).
+          a symbol table (issue #500), this transformation is currently specialised for the NEMO API (by passing in a symbol table as an additional argument).
 Once the symbol table limitation is removed this transformation will be made generic.

+.. warning:: This transformation assumes that the ABS Operator acts on
+             PSyIR Real scalar data and does not check that this is not the case.
+Once issues #500 and #658 are on master then this limitation can be fixed.

 ####